 How to Use the HDR Exposure Bracketing Planner

-- Enter your base exposure settings.
-Type in your base shutter speed, aperture, and ISO — the “middle” exposure for your bracket set.
+- Enter your base exposure.
+Base shutter, aperture, and ISO — the “middle” exposure of your bracket set.

 Tip: For natural-looking HDR merges, stick to shutter-based bracketing and use consistent aperture/ISO.
 For handheld HDR, use faster brackets and higher overlap to reduce ghosting.